muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-I'm doing bunch of shit for ed thinking there'll ppl around.
+I'm doing bunch of shit for ed thinking there'll be ppl around.
 WTF.

 *2019-8-20 21:48:1*